chrmey/SPRECLib/readme.md

 ### Terminology in SPRECLib

-The elements of a SPREC code in SPRECLib are called Parts.
+The elements of a SPREC code in SPRECLib are called parts.
 FluidSampleType, TypeOfCollection, etc. are parts.
-Each part has a defined set of values, each one of them with a one or three character code called CodePart.
-Seven parts make up the full code of a sample.
+Each part has a defined set of values, each one of them with an one or three character code called CodePart.
+Seven parts with their CodeParts make up the full code of a sample.

 SPRECLib also allows to "build up" a part from its values, that means you can use a temperature (degrees celsius) and a time value (minutes or two timestamps in milliseconds) and combine them to a PreCentrifugation.